SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/06-Homework.md

 [/code-editor]
 [task-description]
 # Description
-You're tasked to create a list of employees and their personal numbers.
+You are tasked to create a list of employees and their personal numbers.

 You will receive an array of strings.

-Each string is an employee name and to assign them a personal number you have to find the **length of the name** (whitespace included).
+Each string is an employee **name** and to **assign a personal number to them** you have to find the length of the name (spaces included).

 Try to use an object.

-At the end print all the list employees in the following format:
+In the end print all the **listed employees** in the following format:

 `Name: {employeeName} -- Personal Number: {personalNum}`